-- 1. Referral to administrator by way of written report not to exceed one page in length - 2.
-Administrator confers with student and/or teacher to establish appropriate action - 3.
+- 1. Referral to administrator by way of written report not to exceed one page in length. - 2.
+Administrator confers with student and/or teacher to establish appropriate action. - 3.
 Written or oral notification of action is sent to parent.
 Notification is sent to the teacher indicating action taken. - 4.
-Discipline Referral Form is retained by the administrator - 5.
-Level II behavior violations and discipline options/responses are not limited to those provided - Repeated violations shall result in a more severe response and/ or referral to Level III
+Discipline Referral Form is retained by the administrator. - 5.
+Level II behavior violations and discipline options/responses are not limited to those provided.